postproxy/n8n-nodes-postproxy/README.md

 Community n8n node for the PostProxy API.

-PostProxy provides a unified API for publishing and scheduling posts across multiple social media platforms (X/Twitter, Facebook, Instagram, etc.) with built-in retries, quota handling, and per-account status tracking.
+PostProxy provides a unified API to publish and schedule posts across multiple social media platforms (X/Twitter, Facebook, Instagram, etc.) with built-in retries, quota handling, and per-account status tracking.

 ## What is PostProxy?